-This planned age of your retirement.
-It is presumed by 457 that you are going to contribute to the account till the previous year before your retirement.
-Your final payment in 457 will take place exactly at the age of 62 if your retirement age is 63.
+This is your planned age of your retirement.
+It is presumed by our roth 457 vs traditional 457 calculator that you are going to contribute to the account until the year before your retirement.
+Therefore, your final payment in 457 will take place exactly at the age of 62 if your retirement age is 63.

 Present marginal tax rate that you need to pay on your taxable investments.

 |15%||$9,275 to $37,650||$18,550 to $75,300||$13,250 to $50,400|